-Bangladesh are still alive in Asia Cup 2025.
-Barely, yes, but alive.
-Their nail-biting eight-run win over Afghanistan has kept the Super Four door ajar, and it wasn’t just Tanzid Hasan Tamim’s silky half-century that did it.
-It was the bowlers.
-The same bowlers Tanzid later called “world-class” after the game, grinning like he already knew the headline would run with it.
+Bangladesh aren’t just still alive in Asia Cup 2025, but have a realistic chance of making the final with Afghanistan and Sri Lanka all but out of the tournament.
+There’s little doubt that Bangladesh’s chances hinge on the bowlers.
+The same bowlers Tanzid later called “world-class” after the Afghanistan game, grinning like he already knew the headline would run with it.

 But, on paper, even with the bowlers in this Asia Cup, Bangladesh now have a left-arm spinner who takes powerplay wickets, a wrist spinner who hunts in the middle, two frontline pacers with very different skillsets, and Mustafizur to ice games at the death.
 That’s a bowling spine most teams would envy, and in these UAE conditions, it can punch above its weight.